lucas-candiago/login-api/readme.md

 # Next.js + Express.js Authentication App

-Este projeto consiste em um sistema de autenticação fullstack, utilizando **Next.js** para o frontend e **Node.js com Express** para o backend.
-A aplicação permite login, visualização de usuários, registro e troca de senha, armazenando tokens de autenticação via cookies.
+This project is a fullstack authentication system using **Next.js** for the frontend and **Node.js with Express** for the backend.
+The application allows users to login, register, change passwords and view a list of registered users, with authentication tokens stored in cookies.

-## Tecnologias Utilizadas
+## Tech Stack

 ### 🔹 Frontend
 - Next.js